o355/PyWeather/README.md

-## Welcome to PyWeather
+## Welcome to PyWeather (0.2 beta)
-A simple-to-use and advanced weather program for Python 3.
-I'm still writing it.
+A simple-to-use and advanced weather program for Python 3, now in Beta!

-## USAGE DISCLAIMER:
+## BETA DISCLAIMER:
-PyWeather is presently in development, and I'm pushing new development changes to GitHub, to the master branch.
-Some of these commits will contain unfinished/rough parts, may randomly add/take away verbosity, and/or reduce stability.
-Please take heed when using PyWeather and the fact that it's in development.
+Even though PyWeather is in beta, it's still in active development.
+While releases are more stable milestones of PyWeather, there will certainly be unfinished/rough parts of PyWeather, even in releases.
+Make sure you check for the latest releases, since as the betas go on, PyWeather will be less unfinished/rough.

+For those updating from GitHub directly, I may push a stable/unstable/broken build of PyWeather, so take heed.

 ## Setup
 I won't make you read the entire readme, so here's how to download PyWeather.